Pikeville High School: Extracurricular activities

-The boys cross country team at Pikeville High were the 2019 Class A State Runner Ups.
+The boys cross country team were the 2019 Class A State Runner Up.

 PHS also competes in academic competitions as part of the Kentucky Governor's Cup and KAAC program.
 Pikeville was the first-ever team winner of the Kentucky Governor's Cup for academic competitions in 1986.
 The quick recall team also won the KAAC's state tournament in the Governor's Cup competition in 1989, 2003, 2005 and 2013.

 The school has several musical and voice ensembles, and the marching band won several high level state competitions in the early 1990s.
-The drama department frequently puts on well-known musical and dramatic productions, ranging from musicals such as Into the Woods and Beauty and the Beast, to comedic presentations such as Seven Brides for Seven Brothers.
-Most recently they performed The Cat in the Hat.
+The drama department frequently stages well-known musical and dramatic productions, ranging from musicals such as Into the Woods and Beauty and the Beast, to comedic presentations such as Seven Brides for Seven Brothers.
+Most recently they staged The Cat in the Hat.